Lumad: Manobo

 Manobo is the hispanicized spelling of the endonym Manuvu (also spelled Menuvu or Minuvu).
-Its etymology is unclear; in its current form, it means "person" or "people."
-It is believed that it is derived from the rootword tuvu, which means "to grow"/"growth" (thus Man[t]uvu would be "[native]-grown" or "aboriginal").
+Its etymology is unclear; in its current form, it means 'person' or 'people'.
+It is believed that it is derived from the root word tuvu, which means 'to grow'/'growth' (thus Man[t]uvu would be '[native]-grown' or 'aboriginal').

-The Manobo are probably the most diverse ethnic groups of the Philippines in the relationships and names of the groups that belong to this family of languages.
+The Manobos are considered the most diverse among the many indigenous peoples of the Philippines, with the largest number of subgroups within its family of languages.
+The Philippines' National Commission on Culture and the Arts has been able to develop a tentative classification of Manobo subgroups, but notes that "the various subgroupings are not sufficiently defined" as of the time the classification was developed.
+The classification divides the Manobo into several major groups: (1) The Ata subgroup: Dugbatang, Talaingod, and Tagauanum; (2) The Bagobo subgroup: Attaw (Jangan, Klata, Obo, Giangan, Guiangan), Eto (Ata), Kailawan (Kaylawan), Langilan, Manuvu/Obo, Matigsalug, (Matigsaug, Matig Salug), Tagaluro, and Tigdapaya; (3) The Higaonon subgroup: Agusan, Lanao, and Misamis; (4) North Cotabato: Ilianen, Livunganen, and Pulenyan; (5) South Cotabato: Cotabato (with subgroup Tasaday and Blit), Sarangani, Tagabawa; (6) Western Bukidnon: Kiriyeteka, Ilentungen, and Pulangiyen; (7) Agusan del Sur; (8) Banwaon; and (9) Bukidnon and others.

 The total current Manobo population is not known, although they occupy core areas from Sarangani island into the Mindanao mainland in the regions of Agusan, Davao, Bukidnon, Surigao, Misamis, and Cotabato.
-A study by the journal NCCP-PACT put their population in 1988 at around 250,000.
-The groups occupy such a wide area of distribution that localized groups have assumed the character of distinctiveness as a separate ethnic grouping such as the Bagobo or the Higaonon, and the Atta.
-Depending on specific linguistic points of view, the membership of a dialect with a supergroup shifts.
+A study by the NCCP-PACT put their population in 1988 at around 250,000.

+The geographical distribution of the subgroups is so great that some of the local groups have been noted to "assumed the character of distinctiveness as a separate ethnic grouping", as in the case of the Bagobo or the Higaonon.
+Part of what makes the classification more difficult is that a dialectical subgroup's membership within a supergroup can shift depending on specific points of view regarding linguistics.

 The Manobo possess Denisovan admixture, much like the Mamanwa.
 Manobos also hold Austroasiatic ancestry.

 Mansaka

-The term "Mansaka" derives from "man" with literal meaning "first" and "saka" meaning "to ascend", and means "the first people to ascend mountains/upstream".
+The term "Mansaka" derives from man with literal meaning 'first' and saka meaning 'to ascend', and means 'the first people to ascend mountains/upstream'.
 The term most likely describes the origin of these people who are found today in Davao del Norte and Davao de Oro and some parts of Davao Oriental, specifically in the Batoto River, the Manat Valley, Caragan, Maragusan, the Hijo River Valley, and the seacoasts of Kingking, Maco, Kwambog, Hijo, Tagum, Libuganon, Tuganay, Ising, and Panabo.

 Matigsalug

-Bukidnon groups are found in the Tigwa-Salug Valley in San Fernando in Bukidnon province, Philippines.
-Their name means "people along the Salug River (now called the Davao River)."
+Bukidnon groups are found in the Valley in Kitaotao in Bukidnon province, Philippines.
+Their name means "people along the Salug River (now called the Davao River)".
 Although often classified under the Manobo ethnolinguistic group, the Matigsalug are a distinct subgroup.